 Professional Reference articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-Certain maternal infections can have serious long-term consequences for the fetus.
+Certain maternal infections can have serious long-term consequences for the fetus whilst others are innocuous.
+Some may be asymptomatic in pregnancy and go unnoticed.

 Rubella is a viral infection causing a pink rash, with swelling of lymph glands behind the ears and at the back of the head.
 There are mild constitutional symptoms and occasionally joint pain in adults.